Rooted graph: Variations

-The Art of Computer Programming defines rooted digraphs slightly more broadly, namely a directed graph is called rooted if it has at least one node that can reach all the other nodes; Knuth notes that the notion thus defined is a sort of intermediate between the notions of strongly connected and connected digraph.
+The Art of Computer Programming defines rooted digraphs slightly more broadly, namely, a directed graph is called rooted if it has at least one node that can reach all the other nodes.
+Knuth notes that the notion thus defined is a sort of intermediate between the notions of strongly connected and connected digraph.

 Applications

 Flow graphs

 In computer science, rooted graphs in which the root vertex can reach all other vertices are called flow graphs or flowgraphs.
-Sometimes an additional restriction is added specifying that a flow graph must have a single exit (sink) vertex as well.
+Sometimes an additional restriction is added specifying that a flow graph must have a single exit (sink) vertex.

 Flow graphs may be viewed as abstractions of flow charts, with the non-structural elements (node contents and types) removed.
 Perhaps the best known sub-class of flow graphs are control-flow graphs, used in compilers and program analysis.
 An arbitrary flow graph may be converted to a control-flow graph by performing an edge contraction on every edge that is the only outgoing edge from its source and the only incoming edge into its target.
 Another type of flow graph commonly used is the call graph, in which nodes correspond to entire subroutines.

 The general notion of flow graph has been called program graph, but the same term has also been used to denote only control-flow graphs.
-Flow graphs have also been called unlabeled flowgraphs, and proper flowgraphs.
+Flow graphs have also been called unlabeled flowgraphs and proper flowgraphs.
 These graphs are sometimes used in software testing.

-When required to have a single exit, flow graphs have two properties not shared with directed graphs in general.
-Flow graphs can be nested, which is the equivalent of a subroutine call (although there is no notion of passing parameters), and flow graphs can also be sequenced, which is the equivalent of sequential execution of two pieces of code.
+When required to have a single exit, flow graphs have two properties not shared with directed graphs in general: flow graphs can be nested, which is the equivalent of a subroutine call (although there is no notion of passing parameters), and flow graphs can also be sequenced, which is the equivalent of sequential execution of two pieces of code.
 Prime flow graphs are defined as flow graphs that cannot be decomposed via nesting or sequencing using a chosen pattern of subgraphs, for example the primitives of structured programming.
 Theoretical research has been done on determining, for example, the proportion of prime flow graphs given a chosen set of graphs.